Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 We will now do steps 3, 4 and 5 in one go by chaining them together with pipes.

 > ## Chaining together commands with a pipe
 > It is possible to chain together commands in unix using a process known as "piping".
 This allows the output from one command to be directly passed as input to the next without the need for intermediate files.
 This is useful when the intermediate file is not needed and keeps your workspace tidy (and unfull).
-The pipe character is `|` and obtainined with <kbd>⇧ Shift</kbd> + <kbd>\</kbd> on most keyboards.
+The pipe character is `|` and obtained with <kbd>⇧ Shift</kbd> + <kbd>\</kbd> on most keyboards.
 >
 > You can use multiple pipes in one command but data will only go from the left to the right:
 >